 Glossary of Motorsports Analytics Terminology

-Crash Frequency – Measures the frequency in which a driver suffers a crash or spin that causes them to lose position.
+Crash Frequency (CRASH) – Measures the frequency in which a driver suffers a crash or spin that causes them to lose position.
 Read as 0.00 Crash Frequency (e.g. a 0.21 Crash Frequency can be understood as a driver crashing 0.21 times per race).

 Fringe Contender – A driver earning a PEER of 2.999 to 2.000.
 This driver is exhibiting the ability to compete for a series championship.